PPL-IIITA/ppl-assignment-ankita2210/README.md

 <h4><u>Documentation</u> :</h4>
 <hr>
-Documentation of each class is done separately and can be found in the documentation folder inside the respective folder of the questions.
+Documentation of each class is done separately(using JAVADOC) and can be found in the documentation folder inside the respective folder of the questions.